agentcoinorg/AutoTx/README.md

 ![](./docs/img/banner.png)

-AutoTx is a personal assistant that plans and proposes on-chain transactions for you.
-These tx bundles are submitted to a smart account so users can easily execute them.
+AutoTx is a personal assistant that generates on-chain transactions for you.
+These transactions are submitted to a smart account so users can easily approve & execute them.

 <img src="./docs/img/AutoTxDemo.gif" alt="Demo GIF of AutoTx">